Quantiphi-INC/XPIDON-Composites/README.md

 The XPIDON model is based on the DeepONet architecture, which learns operators mapping input functions to output functions.
 It comprises a Branch Network (for input functions), a Trunk Network (for spatio-temporal coordinates), and a Nonlinear Decoder.
 The use of a nonlinear decoder enhances the model's ability to capture complex relationships, while separate input normalization handle spectral bais.

 ![DeepONet Architecture](images/arch.jpg)
-*a) Schematic representation of the composite-tool system inside an autoclave, including local coordinates `x₁` and `x₂`. b) Architecture of the proposed sub-XPIDON model for predicting part temperature G^(T_c).
-The same architecture is utilized for other output variables, including degree of cure G^(α) and tool temperature G^(T_t). c) Illustration of the proposed XPIDON framework with a nonlinear decoder and domain decomposition, designed for thermochemical analysis during the composite curing process.*
+*a) Schematic representation of the composite-tool system inside an autoclave, including local coordinates `x₁` and `x₂`. b) Architecture of the proposed sub-XPIDON model for predicting part temperature Gᵀᶜ.
+The same architecture is utilized for other output variables, including degree of cure Gᵅ and tool temperature Gᵀᵗ. c) Illustration of the proposed XPIDON framework with a nonlinear decoder and domain decomposition, designed for thermochemical analysis during the composite curing process.*